How to Establish Texas Domicile as an Expat

 Not Updating All Financial Accounts

-Leaving bank statements showing a California or New York address undermines your Texas domicile claim.
+Leaving bank statements showing a California or New York address while claiming Texas domicile is the inconsistency that California FTB Publication 1031 specifically flags as a closest-connections signal.
+Update every account.

 Keeping Voter Registration in Former State